DOPE: Doubly Optimistic and Pessimistic Exploration for Safe Reinforcement Learning: Preliminaries and Problem Formulation

-The performance of the RL algorithm is measured using the metric of \textit{safe regret}.
-The safe regret is defined exactly as the standard regret of an RL algorithm for exploration in MDPs \citep{jaksch2010near, dann2017unifying, azar2017minimax}, but with an additional constraint that the exploration polices should belong to the safe set $\Pi_{\text{safe}}$.
-Formally, the safe regret $R(K)$ after $K$ learning episodes is defined as
+The performance of the RL algorithm is measured using the metric of \textit{safe objective regret}.
+The safe objective regret is defined exactly as the standard regret of an RL algorithm for exploration in MDPs \cite{jaksch2010near, dann2017unifying, azar2017minimax}, but with an additional constraint that the exploration polices should belong to the safe set $\Pi_{\text{safe}}$.
+Formally, the safe objective regret $R(K)$ after $K$ learning episodes is defined as

 Since $\Pi_{\text{safe}}$ is unknown, clearly it is not possible to employ a safe policy without making any additional assumptions.
 We overcome this obvious limitation by assuming that the algorithm has access to a \textbf{safe baseline policy} $\pi_{b}$ such that $\pi_{b} \in \Pi_{\text{safe}}$.
-We formalize this assumption as follows.
+We formalize this assumption as follows. \begin{assumption}[Safe baseline policy] The algorithm knows a safe baseline policy $\pi_b$ such that $V_c^{\pi_{b}}(P) = \bar{C}_b$, where $\bar{C}_b < \bar{C}$.
+The value $\bar{C}_b$ is also known to the algorithm. \end{assumption} \begin{remark} Knowing a safe policy $\pi_{b}$ is necessary for solving the safe RL problem because we require the constraint to always be satisfied.
+A similar assumption has been used in the case of safe exploration in linear bandits \cite{amani2019linear, khezeli2020safe, pacchiano2021stochastic}, as well as in earlier work on safe RL \cite{simao2021alwayssafe,liu2021learning}. \end{remark}